 Attachment is formed.

 Attachment trauma continues throughout childhood.
-Sometimes, when it comes time for the child to differentiate and experience themselves as a separate individual, mom gets scared and clings to the child.
-Or gets angry and when the toddler leaves and is dismissive of the child when they return for comfort.
+Sometimes, when it comes time for the child to differentiate and experience themselves as a separate individual, the mom gets scared and clings to the child.
+Or gets angry when the toddler leaves and is dismissive of the child when they return for comfort.
 Sometimes mom covers her feelings of loss by being critical or getting angry.
 In these moments, the child learns that it is not safe to separate and the child must stay clingy – in these moments a symbiosis can be formed between mom and child.

-Sometimes mom just doesn’t care when child leaves, and when child returns for support and nurturing she ignores the child.
+Sometimes mom just doesn’t care when a child leaves, and when the child returns for support and nurturing she ignores the child.
 Here child learns that they are on their own in the world and must become self-reliant.
 This child grows up to be isolated and self-reliant to a fault.

 Some children get lucky and experience secure attachment.
 This child wonders out to explore their surroundings, and when they get tired or hurt and return to mom for love and nurturing, they are welcomed back with open arms.
-Once recharged and ready to explore again, child is lovingly released back to the world, knowing that safety and security with mom is always available.
+Once recharged and ready to explore again, the child is lovingly released back to the world, knowing that safety and security with mom is always available.
 In this environment, risks are mitigated by loving parents, who allow their children the opportunity to experience themselves as capable human beings in a safe world.

 These are the lucky one, and increasingly, the lucky few.